Harinichitikena/BMI-Calculator/README.md

 This project was developed to practice basic web development and JavaScript logic, while also demonstrating how simple applications can help users monitor their health metrics.

-🔗 Live Demo
-You can view the live project here: https://github.com/Harinichitikena/BMI-Calculator.git